Women’s Resource Center Empowers, Educates, and Celebrates Women

 Brown Bag Lunch Discussions occur monthly and invite faculty members from various disciplines to present current research on gender issues in an informal setting.
 These informative and dynamic discussions cover a wide range of topics, including gender communication, codependency, women in the Bible, and men in the women’s movement, among others.
 Aimed at facilitating meaningful conversation and thought, these hour-long sessions allow students to interact with the presenter and with other audience members in a question-and-answer format.

-The WRC partners closely with the University Counseling Center and the Office of the Campus Pastors to provide resources and help students connect with other professionals on campus.
-The staff at the center also sits on various Student Life committees in order to stay in touch with current issues and discussion occurring among the student body.
+The WRC partners closely with the University Counseling Center and the Office of Spiritual Life to provide resources and help students connect with other professionals on campus.
+The staff at the center also sits on various Student Affairs committees in order to stay in touch with current issues and discussion occurring among the student body.

 For additional information on the Women’s Resource Center and to find out about upcoming events, please call (626) 815-2068.